timpending/comp-sci-curriculum/Unit-2/02-big-o-notation.md

 * Learn about big O and see some examples of algorithms and big O
 * Explore runtimes for different functions in the Chrome console
-* Prepare you for interview questions relating to data structures, algorithmic efficiency and optimization

 Watch [this video on asymptotic complexity from CS50](https://www.youtube.com/watch?v=iOq5kSKqeR4).